naeemasma/videos/README.txt

 16. videosui/src/component/userRegistration.js: Write the code for user registration functionality using Django backend API thru axios.

 17. videosui/src/component/videos.js: Write the code to display videos.
-I used useState, useRef, and useCallback hooks to implement "INFINITE SCROLLING" and used useLocation hook to read query parameters for search text and sorting order.
+I used useState, useRef, and useCallback hooks to implement infinite scrolling and used useLocation hook to read query parameters for search text and sorting order.
 We used our custom hook useVideos to fetch videos.

 18. videosui/src/component/useVideos.js: Create a custom hook to fetch data from Django backend REST API.
 It will handle loading and error state.